biolink/biolink-model/docs/MaterialSampleToThingAssociation.md

 ## Mixin for

- * [MaterialSampleToDiseaseOrPhenotypicFeatureAssociation](MaterialSampleToDiseaseOrPhenotypicFeatureAssociation.md) (mixin)  - An association between a material sample and a disease or phenotype
+ * [MaterialSampleToDiseaseOrPhenotypicFeatureAssociation](MaterialSampleToDiseaseOrPhenotypicFeatureAssociation.md) (mixin)  - An association between a material sample and a disease or phenotype.

 ## Referenced by class